ujihisa/vanrb-ruby192/slides.md

 # What's new?

-* Which real problems did 1.9 solved?
+* Which problems did 1.9 solved?
 * How can you write code easily?
 * -> Examples